 Share Repurchase Program.
-The objective of the share repurchase program has been to offset dilution resulting from employee stock compensation.
-The Company meets its objective to offset dilution via its 10b5-1 and 10b-18 trading plans.
 In September 2017 the board of directors approved a share repurchase program that authorizes share repurchases in the aggregate up to \$100.0 million.
 Our total repurchases are also limited by the Credit Facility as described in "Note 18-Share Repurchase Program" in the "Notes to Consolidated Financial Statements".
 Our overall repurchase limit is the lower of the amount imposed by our board of directors and by the Credit Facility.
-Previously, purchases under the repurchase program could be made from time to time at prevailing market prices in open market purchases or in privately negotiated transactions pursuant to Rules 10b5-1 and 10b-18 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and in accordance with applicable insider trading and other securities laws and regulations.
-On March 13, 2020, we terminated the Rule 105b-1 element of the share repurchase program.
-We subsequently approved an updated Rule 10b5-1 plan element of the share repurchase program, as part of its normal process, that is scheduled to commence January 2021.
+Purchases under the repurchase program may be made from time to time at prevailing market prices in open market purchases or in privately negotiated transactions pursuant to Rules 10b5-1 and 10b-18 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and in accordance with applicable insider trading and other securities laws and regulations.
 The purchases will be funded from existing cash balances and/or borrowings, and the repurchased shares will be held in treasury and used for general corporate purposes.
 The timing and extent to which we repurchase our shares will depend upon market conditions and other corporate considerations, as may be considered in our sole discretion.
-During the year ended December 31, 2020, we repurchased 278,582 shares under this program at an average price of \$78.66 per share.
-As of December 31, 2020, \$46.1 million remained available for share repurchases under the share repurchase program.
+During the year ended December 31, 2019, we repurchased 248,000 shares under this program at an average price of \$72.79 per share.
+As of December 31, 2019, \$68.0 million remained available for share repurchases under the share repurchase program.

 Dividends.
-Cash dividends declared in 2020 were as follows:
+Cash dividends declared in 2019 were as follows:

-Dividend Declaration Date Dividen d Per Share Record Date Payment Date Ī February 27, 2020 \$ 0.14 March 27, 2020 April 13, 2020 May 5, 2020 \$ 0.14 June 12, 2020 July 14, 2020 August 4, 2020 \$ 0.14 September 11, 2020 October 13, 2020 November 5, 2020 \$ 0.14 December 11, 2020 January 12, 2021
+Dividend Declaration Date Dividend Per Share Record Date Payment Date February 26, 2019 \$ 0.14 March 29, 2019 April 16, 2019 May 2, 2019 \$ 0.14 June 14, 2019 July 16, 2019 August 1, 2019 \$ 0.14 September 13, 2019 October 15, 2019 November 6, 2019 \$ 0.14 December 13, 2019 January 14, 2020 40